 I used to love to make cake.
 Now that I'm watching my weight (increase, it seems), I don't bake often.
 Meat used to completely stress me out, but I have come to understand it better these days and can put together a decent homemade stew now.
 I love to roast veggies and come up with different combinations of them.
 Prep was an issue in the past, but I have improved in my skills.
 I still cut my fingers a lot.
 I don't like to feed my family lots of prepackaged foods - ok, cereal and I wish I had a bread machine, but beyond that, it's pretty much whatever I cobble together.
 We eat pretty simply because I'm not a great cook, and I don't like to buy too much because I try to avoid wasting food (so much food goes to landfills!).

 My slow cooker was my BFF for five years, but now it's taking a back seat as I got tired of the taste.
 However, since we are always out and about at some sport or musical event, it is a challenge to come up with recipes that will work.

 My favorite family cooking traditions

 A really great tradition is our holiday dinner, where we bring together our favorite dishes.
 That's always a treat.
-It's at my house, which is fun, too.

 My cooking triumphs